Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Linking the build artifact for deployment in a CD pipeline

-Next, you will configure a Azure CD pipelines to fetch and deploy the artifacts produced by the build.
+Next, you will configure an Azure CD pipelines to fetch and deploy the artifacts produced by the build.
 Since the deployment is being done to Azure, an endpoint to Azure will be configured.
 An endpoint to Jenkins server will also be configured, if not configured earlier.

 1. After the endpoint creation, go to the **Releases** tab in **Azure Pipelines**.
 Open the + drop-down in the list of release pipelines, and choose **Create release pipeline**.